 - When interfering with the access, exchange, or use of EHI to protect the security of the EHI.

 - Infeasible requests due to legitimate practical challenges, such as technological or legal.

-- When taking reasonable and necessary measures to make health IT temporarily unavailable or to degrade the health IT’s performance for the benefit of the health IT’s overall performance.
+- Taking reasonable and necessary measures to temporarily make IT unavailable or degrade performance to improve the IT’s overall performance.

 CATEGORY II: Exceptions that involve procedures for fulfilling requests to access, exchange, or

-- Limiting content of a response (i.e., scope of the EHI) to a request for access, exchange, use of EHI or manner in which the request if fulfilled.
-(Note: Using this exception to limit content requires providers at a minimum to provide the data elements identified in the USCDI standard during the first 24 months after the final rule is published and then providers must respond with EHI as defined in the rule).
+- Limiting a response to a request for access, exchange, use of EHI or manner in which the request if fulfilled.
+Specific requirements must be met to use this exception.
+They must provide the data elements that are identified in the USCDI standard for the first 24 months after the final rule is published.
+Following that, providers must respond with EHI as defined in the rule.

-- Charging fees that result in a reasonable profit margin, for accessing, exchanging, or using EHI.
-This exception does not permit charging fees for electronic access by an individual, their personal representative, or any person/entity designated by the individual to access the individual’s EHI.
+- Charging fees that result in a reasonable profit margin, for accessing, exchanging or using EHI.
+This exception doesn’t allow providers to charge patients, representatives or anyone the patient allows electronic access to the patient’s EHI.

 - In cases where the “actor” licenses its interoperability elements for EHI to be accessed, exchanged, or used.